zpaolo11x/Arcadeflow/README.md

 - 'Reset all options' : Restore default settings for all layout options, erase sorting options, language options and thumbnail options

 ## Previous versions history #

+*v13.5*

+- Fixed issues with the update routine on Windows

 *v13.4*